Ask Financer

 To afford a $400,000 home, you'll typically need an annual income between $100,000 and $130,000.
 This range depends on your down payment amount, existing debt levels, and current mortgage rates.

-With mortgage rates averaging 6.09% to 6.24% in 2026, the income requirement has jumped significantly compared to previous years when rates were lower.
+With 30-year fixed mortgage rates averaging around 6% in 2026, the income requirement remains high compared to a few years ago when rates were below 3%.

 Most lenders use the standard 28/36 debt-to-income rule when evaluating your application.
 This means your housing costs shouldn't exceed 28% of your gross monthly income, and your total monthly debt payments should stay under 36% of your income.

-The reality is stark: about 70% of American households - roughly 94 million families - cannot currently afford a $400,000 home.
-We break down the numbers so that you understand why.
+The reality is stark: roughly 94 million American households cannot currently afford a $400,000 home.
+We break down the numbers so that you understand exactly what salary is needed for a 400K house and how down payments change the equation.

 What Salary Is Needed for a 400K House: Complete Breakdown

-Understanding the income requirements for a $400.000 home involves several key factors that lenders evaluate during the mortgage approval process.
-Let's break down everything you need to know to determine if you're financially ready for this purchase.
+Understanding the income requirements for a $400,000 home involves several key factors that lenders evaluate during the mortgage approval process.
+Here's a complete breakdown of everything you need to know to determine if you can afford a 400K house with your current income.

 Your total debt obligations, including credit cards, student loans, car payments, and your new mortgage, must stay below 36% of your monthly income.